 Which lymph node is the sentinel node for a given tumor is determined by injecting around the tumor a tracer substance that will travel through the lymphatic system to the first draining (sentinel) node and identify it.
-The tracer substance may be blue dye that can be visually tracked or a radioactive colloid that can be radiologically followed.
+The tracer substance may be blue dye that can be visually tracked or a radioactive substance or colloid that can be detected as with a Geiger counter.

 What does the sentinel-lymph-node biopsy show?

 Biopsy of the sentinel lymph node reveals whether there are or are not lymphatic metastases, which are tumor cells that have journeyed from the original primary tumor into the lymphatic drainage system.

 If the sentinel node contains tumor cells, removal of more nodes in the area may be warranted.
 If the sentinel node is normal, it is unnecessary to perform an extensive dissection of the regional lymph-node basin.